From “Desirée’s Baby”: “She disappeared among the reeds and willows that grew thick along the banks of the deep, sluggish bayou.”

 Q: Would it be accurate to say that Désirée and the baby are victims of racism?

-A: Readers often see this as a story about racism–defined by the Merriam Webster dictionary as “a belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race.”
-But many readers understand that racism damages both those who are judged and those who are judging.
-You might argue that racism victimizes everybody in the story, although not, of course, with equivalent consequences.
+A: Yes.
+Readers usually see this as a story about racism–defined by the Merriam Webster dictionary as “a belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race.”
+It may, however, be worth noting that some readers understand racism as damaging both those who are judged (Désirée and the baby) and those who are judging (Armand).
+So you might argue that racism victimizes everybody in the story, although not, of course, with equivalent consequences.

 Q: I’m wondering if you might offer some insight into the importance of La Blanche in the story.
 The fact that Armand had been at the cabin of La Blanche and the comment by Armand that Désirée’s hands were the color of La Blanche’s led me to question the relationship between Armand and La Blanche.